josephsalmon/agramfort.github.io/content/pages/HMMA238_full.md

 slug: HMMA238-full

-This is an undergraduate course (in French!) introducing computing and coding.
+This is an undergraduate course (in French!) introducing scientific computing and modern software practices.

 We will address some of the element in the Python scientific ecosystem